splunk/observability-workshop/content/en/other/pet-clinic/2-zero-configuration.md

 ```

 {{% notice style="info" %}}
 This will take a few minutes the first time you run, `maven` will download a lot of dependencies before it compiles the application.
-Future executions will be a lot quicker.
+Future builds will be a lot quicker.
 {{% /notice %}}

 Once the build completes, you need to obtain the public IP address of the instance you are running on.
 You can do this by running the following command: